bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% tabgroup %}

 {% tab Computer (recommended) %}
-Using your computer to control the Crazyflie will give you more options and greater control.
+Using your computer to control the Crazyflie will give you the most options and best control.
 This requires:
 * A {% poplink crazyradio-2-0 %} or Crazyradio PA.
 * If you want to fly the Crazyflie manually you need a gamepad of your choice connected to your computer alongside the Crazyradio.